elireber/Quantifying-Political-Polarization/README.md

 ### Folder Contents:

-Code - Jupyter Notebooks containing the code to classfication and time series analysis
+Code:
+  Political_Bias_Classifier - Processes and classifies the articles into 5 categories Polarization_Graphs - Uses the classifier to identify trends in major news sources over time

+Data: Links to the data for Political_Bias_Classifier (Classifier_Data.csv) and Polarization_Graphs (Trend_Data.csv)